 Florida’s springs are much more than places for people to cool off in the summer.

-In this documentary film, we will delve into the essence of these natural pools -- educating viewers about what the springs
+In this documentary film, we delve into the essence of these natural pools -- educating viewers about what the springs

 are, how they function, and why they are critical to the well-being and sustainability of Florida’s growing populations.

-We will explore how nature and industry can co-exist and thrive in north Florida, and what that partnership represents for the whole state.
+We explore how nature and industry can co-exist and thrive in north Florida, and what that partnership represents for the whole state.

 How We Tell

-Explica Media directed and produced the 60-minute documentary independently.
-To tell the story, we will seek out stakeholders in the world of the springs and shadow them as they go about their springs-related business.
+Explica Media directed and produced the full length documentary independently.
+To tell the story, we sought out stakeholders in the world of the springs and shadowed them as they went about their springs-related business.

 Among these are Thomas Greenhalgh, then a scientist with the Florida Department of Environmental Protection; Robert Knight, director of The Florida Springs Institute; Merrillee Malwitz-Jipson, a fierce springs advocate leading the charge to save them; Captain Karen Chadwick, owner of North Star Charter Service, who is fighting to restore the Ocklawaha River.

 In addition to the documentary, Explica Media produced an 8-minute 360 virtual reality video of the springs, Springs Joy, which won multiple film festivals around the world.
 That 360 film can be viewed with headsets, and immerses viewers in the natural world of springs.

-Oscar Corral, a former investigative and political reporter turned Emmy award-winning filmmaker, will produce and direct the film.
+Oscar Corral, a former investigative and political reporter turned Emmy award-winning filmmaker, produced and directed the film.